gruntwork-io/docs/docs/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 Make sure to read the [README](https://github.com/gruntwork-io/infrastructure-live-root-template/tree/main?tab=readme-ov-file#infrastructure-live-root-template) to understand how inputs will be used by this workflow in the subsequent step.
 Take special care to read the [Workflow Inputs](https://github.com/gruntwork-io/infrastructure-live-root-template/tree/main?tab=readme-ov-file#workflow-inputs) section of the `README.md` to understand how to configure the inputs for the workflow.

-## Step 2: Run `bootstrap.yml` workflow
+## Step 2: Run the `bootstrap.yml` workflow

 Find the workflow labeled `Infrastructure Live Root Bootstrap` in the `Actions` tab of your repository.

-Run the workflow by clicking the `Run workflow` button, providing the necessary inputs as described in the [Workflow Inputs section](https://github.com/gruntwork-io/infrastructure-live-root-template/tree/main?tab=readme-ov-file#workflow-inputs) (you can find a lot of those values in your `accounts.yml` file).
+Run the workflow by clicking the green `Run workflow` button, providing the necessary inputs as described in the [Workflow Inputs section](https://github.com/gruntwork-io/infrastructure-live-root-template/tree/main?tab=readme-ov-file#workflow-inputs) (you can find a lot of those values in your `accounts.yml` file).

 You will now have a new branch in your repository named `bootstrap-repository` and a pull request to merge it into the default branch of your repository.

 :::caution
-Make sure you do not proceed with the merge, as you will need to modify your pull request to avoid conflicts with the existing codebase.
+Make sure you do not proceed with the merge, as you will need to modify your pull request to avoid conflicts with your existing codebase.
 :::

 You will definitely need to make at least _some_ adjustments to the pull request.
 Access the `bootstrap-repository` branch and make the necessary changes to the pull request to ensure that it is compatible with your existing codebase.